 How Can a California LGBT Estate Planning Attorney Help Me?

-The Law Office of Roy W. Litherland is committed to ensuring that LGBT families in the area receive the focus and attention they need to ensure that their estate planning needs and right are properly addressed.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law is committed to ensuring that LGBT families in the area receive the focus and attention they need to ensure that their estate planning needs and right are properly addressed.
 Whether it’s an incapacity plan, provisions for a dependent child, trusts to deal with estate tax concerns and other asset protection needs, or a Last Will and Testament to express their last wishes, our LGBT estate planning attorneys can help you to achieve your planning goals.
 To schedule your free consultation, contact us here or call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.